grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ## Steps

-### Prepare Flow configuration
+### Prepare the Grafana Agent Flow configuration

-{{% param "PRODUCT_NAME" %}} uses the same configuration format as Grafana Agent Flow, but some functionality has been removed.
+{{< param "PRODUCT_NAME" >}} uses the same configuration format as Grafana Agent Flow, but some functionality has been removed.

 Before migrating, modify your Grafana Agent Flow configuration to remove or replace any unsupported components: